 Lawncare tips with Brown Landscape Management

 HUNTINGTON, W.Va.
-(WSAZ) - Summer is almost over, but lawncare is just as important in the fall months.
+(WSAZ) - As summer winds down, you might be seeing more weeds popping up in your yard.

-Brown Landscape Management stopped by First Look at Four with some tips for keeping your yard looking great this autumn.
+Brown Landscape Management stopped by First Look at Four with some tips for kicking the weeds this summer.

 This segment is sponsored content and not a product of WSAZ news.
 If you are interested in a paid promotion through WSAZ advertising, use the email address sales@wsaz.com.